tgroeppmaier/cpp/cpp06/README.md

 2. **Explicit Type Casting (also known as manual)**: This is performed by the programmer using casting operators.
 It's used when you want to force a conversion, typically between incompatible data types.
 This is what we refer to when we talk about type casting in C++ (static_cast, dynamic_cast, const_cast, reinterpret_cast).

-Type casting can be a powerful tool, but it should be used judiciously, as improper use can lead to errors and unexpected behavior.

-Type casting, also known as type conversion, is a method of changing an entity from one data type to another.
-This is a key concept in programming, as it allows for the manipulation and transformation of data.

 In C++, there are four types of type casting:

 1. **Static Cast**: This is used for standard conversions, such as converting a `double` to an `int` or a `void*` to another pointer type.
 It performs compile-time type checking.